Have you ever made cheese before? What about yogurt, kefir, or buttermilk?

 Plus, I also keep this in mind for my animals as well.
 We raise fodder to feed to them, and they love it.
 So why not soak the grains in whey instead of water?
 That way no whey goes to waste.

 Beans are really good for us.
 I never realized that until I was older because growing up we didn’t eat a lot of dried beans.

 But now that I’m older (and I married a man that loves beans) we eat them regularly.
 So why not take them a step further and soak the beans in whey prior to cooking?
-This should also help them become easier for my body to process as well.
+These uses for whey should also help the beans become easier for my body to process as well.

 4. Soak Different Nuts

 We actually don’t eat a lot of nuts around our house.
 Peanut butter is usually as far as it goes because of how large our family is and how expensive nuts have become.

 But if you eat a lot of nuts, you might want to consider soaking them in whey prior to eating.
 It will help with the digestion of them.

 5. Use it in Your Pizza Crust

 You are going to learn throughout this list that the uses of whey includes using it as a substitute in almost any recipe that calls for water, milk, or buttermilk.